- Lauren Dungy

 When discipline times are ended with a positive conclusion, the air is cleared and relationships are renewed.
 Children shouldn't have to go around bearing the weight of unresolved conflict or the disappointment of their parents.
 Everyone feels better.

-Taken with permission from Scott Turansky, D.Min. and Joanne Miller, R.N., B.S.N., Home Improvement: The Parenting Book You Can Read to Your Kids (Effective Parenting, Inc.).blog comments powered by Disqus
+Taken with permission from Scott Turansky, D.Min. and Joanne Miller, R.N., B.S.N., Home Improvement: The Parenting Book You Can Read to Your Kids (Effective Parenting, Inc.).comments powered by Disqus